Enhancing Software Maintenance: A Learning to Rank Approach for Co-changed Method Identification: Results

-\begin{boxA} Our approach shows a significant improvement in performance over five established baselines by a margin of 4.7\%–-573.5\% in terms of NDCG@5, particularly when the number of recommendations (i.e., k) is smaller. \end{boxA}
+\begin{boxA} CoRanker shows a significant improvement in performance over six established baselines by a margin of 4.7\% --573.5\% in terms of NDCG@5, particularly when the number of recommendations (i.e., k) is smaller.
+Notably, the StarCoder 2 baseline lags behind the RF model, implying that large code-focused language models trained without explicit co-change knowledge may not capture evolutionary coupling patterns effectively. \end{boxA}

-\subsection{RQ3: What are the important features in building the LtR models?}
+\subsection{RQ3: What are the important features for building the LtR models?}